U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Founded in 1916, St. Joseph's College is a four-year, comprehensive, co-educational private institution in the liberal arts tradition, located in Brooklyn, NY, and a branch campus in Patchogue, Long Island of New York.
 The mission of St. Joseph's College is to provide a strong academic and value-oriented education at the undergraduate and graduate levels, rooted in a liberal arts tradition that supports provision for career preparation and enhancement.
 Small classes and a faculty whose primary focus is teaching foster a high level of student engagement in the learning process.
 With a combined fall enrollment of 6,000 students, St. Joseph's College offers one of the lowest tuition's in the tri-state area.
-The School of Arts and Sciences and the School of Professional and Graduate Studies offer bachelor's degrees in 28 majors.
+The School of Arts and Sciences and the School of Professional and Graduate Studies offer bachelor's degrees in 29 majors with a new Undergraduate major in Journalism and New Media Studies as well as a Graduate M.F.A. in Creative Writing.
 St. Joseph's College also offers dual B.S./M.B.A. in Accounting, Mathematics, Health Administration, and Organizational Management, an M.B.A. in Accounting, pre-professional programs, certificate programs, a seven-year affiliated program (B.S./D.P.M.) with the New York College of Podiatric Medicine, and a five-year affiliated program leading to a B.A./B.S. from St. Joseph's College and an M.S. in Computer Science from NYU-Polytechnic University.
 There are master's degrees offered in literacy and cognition, infant and toddler early childhood, special education, childhood or adolescent special education with annotation in sever and multiple disabilities, as well as master's degrees in management, accounting, health care management, human services management and leadership, and the executive master of business administration.

 Our location allows students to profit from the cultural, business, and professional resources of New York City and the metropolitan area.
 Short trips overseas in our Global Studies Programs planned and accompanied by faculty members enrich the curriculum with greater understanding of other cultures and with an appreciation for the art and architecture of major European cities.
 The Brooklyn campus is the home of the Dillon Child Study Center, a laboratory pre-school used as a resource by Child Study majors.
 The School of Professional and Graduate Studies provides programs for working adults in a flexible framework.
 ACES (Academic Center for enhancement Services) provides a special support program for recent immigrant graduates of American high schools.
 The St. Joseph's College Online campus offers a bachelor's degree in organizational management and an executive master of business administration degree, as well as certificates in human resources and leadership and supervision.